nrvru/sports_diary/README.md

+### Sports diary

 Based on master's thesis of Nekhoroshkina Elena